tcr/corollary/README.md

 cargo run --bin corrode -- input/file/path.hs -o target/output.rs
 ```

-Thsi converts a file from Haskell into Rust.
+This converts a file from Haskell into Rust.
 You can omit the `-o` parameter to write the file to stdout.

 Additionally, you can run a file using the `--run` parameter, which will strip any code in a `{-HASKELL-} ... {-/HASKELL-}` block and run any code in a `{-RUST ... /RUST-}` block embedded in a file.
 This is how tests for Corollary are written; to run more than one file you'll want to convert a Haskell source tree into a Cargo crate.